 4. Improving Government Procurement

-Internationally, government procurement of goods and services represents a significant share of national corrupt practises.
+Internationally, government procurement of goods and services represents a significant share of national corrupt practises (between 10% and 30%).
 Once a country has been negatively branded as corrupt, then it can take at least one generation to change that perception.
 Therefore, such negative branding should actively be avoided.

 - All government contracts, where the full value of the work is over $25,000, shall be publically tendered through a fair and public prequalification and tender process.

 - The tendering process shall be managed by a non-political tenders committee.
-Most of the members of the committee shall comprise of representatives of professional organisations with effective disciplinary sub-committees.
+Members of the committee shall comprise of representatives of professional organisations with effective disciplinary sub-committees.
 It should be noted that civil servants do join professional organisations.

 5. Improving Education